 4) File a claim.

 If your car has suffered damages, or if you have suffered injuries because of the car accident, you may be able to file a claim through the dog owner’s homeowner’s insurance liability policy.
+Any car accident lawyer in Las Vegas can help with this.
 The dog owner in these cases is considered at fault, since pet owners are supposed to ensure their dogs are always properly restrained and not running on the road.
 If you cannot find the owner, your own insurance may pay under comprehensive coverage.

 5) Be careful to document the situation.